 But if you need a personal desktop search product that’s being supported and developed, perhaps due to the need to index a new file-format, then the alternatives are…

-* the free ad-supported Copernic Desktop Search (or the simplified and apparently ad-free version called Orange Desktop Search).
+* the free ad-supported Copernic Desktop Search.
 Well-reviewed and mature software.
-Can be aggressive in its initial indexing, hogging system resources even when supposedly idling and in Restricted mode.
+Can be a bit aggressive in its initial indexing, but then it works quickly and intuitively.
 There is also a Copernic Desktop Search Professional Edition.
+The best everyday replacement for Google Desktop Search.

 * DocFetcher 1.1 is a Java-based desktop search software, that’s open source and free.
 It’s been around since 2009, but doesn’t seem to have any genuine reviews (that I could find).
 Supports indexing of Open Office file types.